-- *No need to grease the bowl, and do not use a mixer in this step because the dough is too sticky for a mixer.* Stir the first 6 ingredients together in a large bowl.
-Stir in the warm water.
-The dough will be pretty sticky-- don't be tempted to add more flour-- you want a sticky dough.
+- *No need to grease the bowl, and do not use a mixer in this step because the dough is too sticky for a mixer.* Stir the first 6 ingredients together in a large bowl, and then stir in the warm water.
+The dough will be pretty sticky—don’t be tempted to add more flour—you want a sticky dough.
 Gently shape into a ball as best you can.
 Cover tightly with plastic wrap or aluminum foil.
 Set on the counter at room temperature (honestly any normal room temperature is fine!) and allow to rise for 12-18 hours.
 The dough will double in size, stick to the sides of the bowl, and be covered in air bubbles.

 - Turn the dough out onto a lightly floured work surface and, using lightly floured hands, shape into a ball as best you can.
-Doesn't have to be perfect!
+Doesn’t have to be perfect.
 Transfer dough to a large piece of parchment paper.
 (Large enough to fit inside your pot and one that is safe under such high heat.
-I use this parchment and it's never been an issue.)
+I use this parchment and it’s never been an issue.)
 Place the ball of dough + parchment inside a bowl so the dough doesn’t spread out as it rests.

 - Using a very sharp knife or bread lame (you could even use kitchen shears), gently score an X into the top.
 Cover dough lightly with plastic wrap or a clean kitchen towel and let it rest for 30 minutes.

 - Cover and store leftover bread at room temperature for 1 week.

-Make ahead tip/Freezing: The dough takes up to 18 hours to rise, so this is a wonderful recipe to begin 1 day ahead of time.
+- Make Ahead & Freezing Instructions: The dough takes up to 18 hours to rise, so this is a wonderful recipe to begin 1 day ahead of time.
 You can also bake the bread, allow it to cool, and freeze for up to 3 months.
 Thaw in the refrigerator and allow to come to room temperature before serving.
 You can also freeze the dough.
 Complete the recipe through step 2.
 Wrap in plastic wrap and place in a freezer-friendly container.
-To bake, allow dough to thaw overnight in the refrigerator, or for 2-3 hours at room temperature.
-Continue with step 3 and the rest of the recipe instructions.
+To bake, allow dough to thaw completely at room temperature and then continue with step 3 and the rest of the recipe instructions.

-*Dried cranberries (or raisins!) are best for this wet dough.
-I haven't tried this bread with fresh or frozen cranberries.
+- Cranberries: Dried cranberries (or raisins) are best for this wet dough.
+I haven’t tried this bread with fresh or frozen cranberries.